leafsphp/docs/src/modules/auth/config.md

 ### SESSION_LIFETIME

 This option allows you to set the lifetime of the session.
 After this time, the session will expire and the user will have to login again.
 Default is `1 day`.
+You can also set `SESSION_LIFETIME` to `0` to disable session expiration.

 ### SESSION_COOKIE_PARAMS